 Kathryn & Josh AppletonApex, NC Short Sale

-We’ve compiled all the necessary info about foreclosures and short sales in the Triangle NC area.
+We’ve compiled all the necessary info about foreclosures and short sales in Wake County, NC.
 If you’re facing foreclosure or want to try a short sale, we can help!

-Short Sales – Short Sales are becoming more and more popular, as more home sellers are in financial distress and find that their homes are not worth as much as they owe.
+Short Sales are becoming more and more popular, as more home-sellers are in financial distress and find that their homes are not worth as much as they owe.
 Continue reading for more detail on short sales.

 A “short sale” is the sale of a house in which the proceeds fall short of what the owner still owes to the bank.